Weeping Beech (Queens): Destruction and memorial

 The tree started suffering from poor health in the late 1960s, and was being given fertilizer in an unsuccessful attempt to prolong its life.
 By 1998, the New York City Department of Parks and Recreation declared the Weeping Beech to be dead.
 The city's parks commissioner held a "funeral" for the tree in December 1998 while the Parks Department decided what to do with the remains of the tree.
 In March 1999 it was decided that a 10 ft section of the tree would remain in the park as a memorial.
 By then, the tree's progeny had been spread all over the United States.
+As of 2022, a large weeping beech occupies the site of the original weeping beech.

 The rest of the tree would be given to artists to use for sculptures and benches along a heritage trail in downtown Flushing.
-A teacher at Flushing High School, Margaret L. Carman, had devised the idea for a trail; the park entrance at Bowne Street has a green named after her in honor of that vision.
+A teacher at Flushing High School, Margaret I. Carman, had devised the idea for a trail; the park entrance at Bowne Street has a green named after her in honor of that vision.